Ashu81045/TraddingApp-Beginner-Native/README.md

 ## Getting Started

-1. Clone this repo, `git clone https://github.com/victorkvarghese/react-native-boilerplate.git <your project name>`
+1. Clone this repo
 2. Go to project's root directory, `cd <your project name>`
-3. Remove `.git` folder, `rm -rf .git`
-4. Use [React Native Rename](https://github.com/junedomingo/react-native-rename) to update project name `$ npx react-native-rename <newName>`
-5. Run `yarn` to install dependencies
+3. Run `yarn` to install dependencies

-6. Start the packager with `yarn start`
+4. Start the packager with `yarn start`
-7. Connect a mobile device to your development machine
+5. Connect a mobile device to your development machine
-8. Run the test application:
+6. Run the test application:

 - On Android:
   - Run `react-native run-android` or Use Android Studio (Recommended)